-Commercial driver log book regulations established by the FMCSA in 2017 have significantly changed how truckers deal with HOS rules.
+The ELD mandate, published in 2015 and enforced starting in December 2017, significantly changed how truckers deal with commercial driver log book regulations.
 Paper logs were replaced by electronic logging devices to record driving activity more accurately by synchronizing directly with the vehicle’s engine.
 Besides driving time, ELDs also provide useful information that can be used by fleet managers to identify areas of opportunity and optimize operational processes.

 Automatic notifications sent by the system help drivers avoid HOS violations and expensive fines, and most logbooks will offer features to improve fleet visibility, manage maintenance, reduce fuel waste, and more.
 In this article, we will touch upon the legal aspects of the ELD mandate, discussing commercial driver log book regulations in detail, and see how a reliable electronic logbook can help your business.
 Let’s start with the principal requirements of the elog rule.